-This header is for you to connect an additional thermistor to detect the CPU temperature.
-You can attach one end of the two-threaded thermal cable that comes with the motherboard to CON2 header, then tape the other end of thermal cable on CPU's heat sink.
+The TSYS2 is for you to connect an additional thermistor to detect the temperature in the location of your choice.
+You can attach one end of the two-threaded thermal cable that comes with the motherboard to the TSYS2 header, then tape the other end of thermal cable on the device you want to detect its temperature.